-The regional security cooperation gained prominence and was increasingly mainstreamed in high level political processes over the course political and policy cooperation and coordination at regional level, and by organising pragmatic, results-oriented security cooperation activities.
+The regional security cooperation gained prominence and was increasingly mainstreamed in high level political processes over the course of the year.
+The RCC has played a prominent role, continuing its engagement through enhancing political and policy cooperation and coordination at regional level, and by organising pragmatic, results-oriented security cooperation activities.